 Through the Personal Development and Skills Training Centre situated at the Wallerfield facility of Vision On Mission, clients will be exposed to a wide range of entrepreneurial and business tools that will be offered via workshops…

-To encourage independent living, Vision On Mission has decided to offer a reduced-market rate rental facility in the Laventille area, for clients exiting the VOM Reintegration Programme.
+To encourage independent living, Vision On Mission has decided to offer a reduced-market rate rental facility in the Laventille area, for clients transitioning out of the VOM Reintegration Programme.

 WHAT WE DO